masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Typecasting is the process of changing from one type to other.
 There are 2 reserved keywords for typecasting:

-* `saturate` keeps the maximum or minumum (negative integer) that fits on the left hand side.
+* `saturate` keeps the maximum or minimum (negative integer) that fits on the left-hand side.

-* `wrap` drops the bits that do not fit on the left hand side.
+* `wrap` drops the bits that do not fit on the left-hand side.
 It performs sign extension if needed.

 In all the cases, there is no bitwidth of type inference between the right and left side of the assignment.
-The lhs variable will be a immutable if not defined before.
-Also, in both cases if the left hand side is not a boolean or an integer, a compile error is generated.
+The LHS variable will be immutable if not defined before.
+Also, in both cases, if the left-hand side is not a boolean or an integer, a compile error is generated.